CHAPTER B:

 Capacity for Disaster Reduction Initiative (CADRI)

 CADRI is an inter-agency mechanism that provides technical support and tools to develop national capacities for DRR, including preparedness for emergency response.
 Typically, support is provided in three phases: DRR capacity assessment, the development of a national plan of action, and support in implementing the plan.
-RCs request support from CADRI directly.

 Single Expert Surge Capacity